 - Keep everything running bang on time.

 It really is what you make it and there is much more to it that just that.
-Read my blog here for a check-list for panel chairs before, during and after the event.
+Find out about the panel training and coaching provided by my business Bit Famous.